New York City Regional Center

 The New York City Regional Center (NYCRC) secures capital for real estate and infrastructure projects throughout New York City.
 Established in 2008, NYCRC has provided over $1.5 billion of capital to help fund a broad spectrum of economic development projects in Brooklyn, Queens, Manhattan, and the Bronx.
 These projects have successfully utilized NYCRC financing to assist in the construction of over 3.5 million square feet of new development and renovation as well as infrastructure upgrades resulting in thousands of new jobs for New Yorkers.

 The NYCRC was approved by the United States Citizenship and Immigration Services (USCIS), a division of the United States Department of Homeland Security, to secure foreign investment under the EB-5 Immigrant Investor Program.
 The company was the first designated regional center in New York City.

-NYCRC Economic Development Loans
+Economic development loans

 The NYCRC has provided over $1.5 billion of capital to fund a wide variety of real estate and infrastructure projects in New York City.
 To date, 21 economic development projects have successfully utilized NYCRC financing to assist in the construction of over 3.5 million square feet of new development and renovation as well as infrastructure upgrades.
 Much of this capital has been invested in underserved areas of New York City in need of long-term economic growth.
 Examples include: